muhazizal/prompt-playground/README.md

 # prompt-playground

-An end-to-end playground for LLM prompting and notes summarization.
+An end-to-end playground for LLM prompting, multimodal experiments (vision, speech, image gen), and notes summarization.

 - CLI demos for tokens, embeddings, and chat prompting
 - Modular API server (prompt and notes) that proxies to OpenAI with metrics
-- Nuxt web app with a Notes Assistant (batch and streaming) and Firestore history
+- Nuxt web app with a Playground and a Notes Assistant, with optional Firestore history

 ## Overview